fluree/docs.flur.ee/content/db_intro.md

 While everything transacted here could be done in a single atomic transaction, we split it up to illustrate a couple points.

 Every transaction item must have an `_id` attribute to refer to the entity we are attempting to create/update.
 An `_id` can either be an existing entity's unique numeric ID, a two-tuple of a unique attribute+value, or a [tempid](#temporary-ids).
-A tempid can simply be the stream name, i.e. `movie` or it can be a stream name with unique reference.
-To make a unique tempid, just append the stream with any non-valid stream character (anything other than a-z, A-Z, 0-9, _) followed by anything else.
+A tempid can simply be the collection name, i.e. `movie` or it can be a collection name with unique reference.
+To make a unique tempid, just append the collection with any non-valid collection character (anything other than a-z, A-Z, 0-9, _) followed by anything else.
 For example, `_movie$1` or `movie&movie-one`.

 In the first transaction we add a couple of movies.